Kautharr/Insurance_ML/README.md

 ### 4. Machine Learning Models:
-We explored selected models like Linear Regression, Decision Tree Regression, and Gradient Boosting Regression based on their ability to handle numeric data and complex interactions.
+We explored: Linear Regression, Decision Tree Regression, and Gradient Boosting Regression based on their ability to handle numeric data and complex interactions.
 Two commonly used metrics, R-squared and RMSE, were used to evaluate the performance of the models.
 The goal was to ensure the models fit the data well and make accurate predictions.

 1. We applied multivariate linear regression to the insurance dataset to predict charges.
 We utilised the 'get_dummies()' method to convert categorical variables into numerical variables, enabling our model to generate a numerically-derived equation.
 We then trained the model further by defining the cost function, which is the Residual Sum of Squares (RSS) that needs to be minimised.
 We implemented a gradient descent algorithm to iteratively adjust the correlation coefficients of our model to minimise the cost function.
 We observed that the data points in our model lie quite randomly away from the line, which indicates that there is still room for improvement in the performance metric scores of our model.
 2. We applied the CART algorithm to develop a decision tree model for predicting insurance charges.
 The CART algorithm uses a threshold value of an attribute to split the nodes of the decision tree into sub-nodes and searches for the best homogeneity for the sub-nodes using the Gini Index criterion.
 Hyperparameters such as 'max_depth=4' were adjusted to optimise the model's performance, and OneHotEncoder and ColumnTransformer were used for data preprocessing.
 The model produced consistent results comparable to a basic linear regression model.